Tahith Chong

-Chong made more than 40 appearances for the Netherlands national youth teams from under-15 to under-21 level.
-He is also eligible to represent Curaçao at international level.
+Chong made more than 40 appearances for the Netherlands national youth teams from under-15 to under-21 level, before switching to Curaçao in 2025.

 Early life

-Chong was born in Willemstad, Curaçao which was then part of the Netherlands Antilles.
-He is of African and Chinese descent.
-He later moved to Rotterdam, Netherlands, in order to pursue a move to a professional club.
-Upon completing a move to Manchester United, Chong's parents also moved to England.
+Chong was born in Willemstad, Curaçao, which was then part of the Netherlands Antilles.
+He is of Chinese descent.
+He later moved to Rotterdam, Netherlands to pursue a move to a professional club.
+Upon completing a move to Manchester United, Chong moved with his parents to England.

 Club career

 Early career

 Chong joined the youth ranks of Eredivisie club Feyenoord aged 10, and had attracted interest from several Premier League clubs by the age of 16.
 In September 2014, Chong took part in the Manchester Premier Cup at the Carrington Training Ground, where he was spotted by Manchester United scouts.
 In early 2016, Chong was on the verge of joining Chelsea.

 Manchester United

 Youth

 In April 2016, Chong announced that he was to join Manchester United after Feyenoord failed to "make a plan" for him.
 The transfer was made official three months later upon receiving international clearance.
 Initially linking up with the Under-18s, Chong scored his club's only goal of their 2016–17 FA Youth Cup campaign as they suffered a third round exit to Southampton.
 The following month, he was ruled out for the remainder of the season after suffering a cruciate ligament injury.
 Making his return 10 months later for the Under-23s, Chong went on to be named the Jimmy Murphy Young Player of the Year in May 2018.